jpickell/dotfiles/README.md

 Also includes code to show the git branch of the current directory (if it is under git control) and a nifty bit that gets rid of the error messages when git is not installed on a server.

+OS Specific sections for some aliases and environment variables:
+-Linux
+-SunOS
+-Darwin

 **.bash_profile**
 ---